Linda Crampton is a writer who is concerned about social issues. She hopes to encourage anyone who is able to do so to help people in need.

 The Power of a Group to Help Others

-Many people would agree that one role of education should be to help children to develop empathy for others and the ability to help people who are less fortunate than themselves.
+I believe that one role of education should be to help children develop empathy for others and the ability to help people who are less fortunate than themselves.
 Parents and teachers can guide children in this learning process.
-Young people are enthusiastic when something interests them.
-Their enthusiasm for helping others can spread to less motivated people in the school community, in their families and in the wider community where they live.
+Young people are often enthusiastic when something interests them.
+Their enthusiasm for helping others can spread to less motivated people in the school community, in their families, and in the wider community where they live.

 There are many possible events that students can organize to raise funds for charities.
 Most of the activities in the lists below have been done by the high school students that I have taught.

 Students develop organizational skills and practice teamwork as they prepare for a fundraising event.
-In my school we have a student-run community events committee.
-The students in this committee suggest, plan and hold fundraising events and activities (with a little staff guidance and supervision).
+In the last school where I taught, we had a student-run community events committee.
+The students in this committee suggested, planned, and held fundraising events and activities (with a little staff guidance and supervision).

 Most parents have no problem with their children participating in school events designed to help others, but the parents should be informed about an event in advance.
 This will enable them to withdraw their children from an activity if they object to the children raising money for a particular charity or participating in a certain event.